-I remember crying and crying (thank you hormones) about not having that "moment" I had dreamed about.
-But as I started sharing my story with others, I realized that those TV worthy first meetings are few and far between.
-In fact, my friends had many stories of births that hadn't gone to plan.
+I remember crying and crying (thank you hormones) about not having that “moment” I had dreamed about.
+But as I started sharing my story with others as I embarked on my C-section recovery, I realized that those TV worthy first meetings are few and far between.
+In fact, my friends had many birth stories that hadn’t gone to plan.
 I heard about emergency C-sections, labor that lasted for days and bleeding too much after giving birth .
 I heard stories of NICU stays and bedridden mamas.

 Looking back, I see now that my love and attachment for my son wasn’t contingent on having a “golden hour.”
 It was built in the small quiet moments at home.
 Like how he used to reach his arms out for me, eyes still closed, after I put him down in his bassinet.
 Or the way he would play with his tongue or the first time I saw his smile.
 I had plenty of time to experience skin-to-skin and create my own “golden hour” in the days that followed in the comfort of my own home.

 Reflecting on my unplanned C-section